-We included studies that focused on the screening of children 5 years of age or younger.
-Also, all children who failed a screening had to receive diagnostic assessments for speech or language delays or disorders by 6 years of age.
+We included studies that focused on screening in children age 5 years or younger.
+Also, all children who scored positive on a screening had to receive diagnostic assessments for speech or language delays or disorders by age 6 years.
 Treatment studies had to focus on the treatment of children who were screened or diagnosed according to our age criteria.
-If studies included a mix of ages where only some children met our age requirements, the studies were included only if evidence was available for subgroups of children who met our inclusion criteria.
+If studies included a mix of ages and only some children met our age requirements, the studies were included only if evidence was available for subgroups of children who met our inclusion criteria.